zyzyzy3zy/Fast-DDS/ProgressToQ1.md

 It is only matter of time that the Quality Declaration becomes public and open to public discussion.
 The Quality Declaration is going to be discussed first internally before opening the discussion to peer-reviewing.

-### Code style enforcement (Linters)[4.v.a]

-*eprosima Fast DDS* enforces code style using uncrustify.
-I am not sure if this is public knowledge because ROS 2 developers have not mentioned this in their first Quality Declaration assesment.

 ### Use of Static Analysis Tools [4.v.b]

-*eprosima Fast DDS* does not use any static analysis tool as far as I know.
-(ROS 2 developers have not found any evidence of any tool related in their first assesment).
+*eprosima Fast DDS* enforces the code style by running Uncrustify tests on each pull request.
+The code style is only enforced in the new changes being submitted.
+Therefore, the tendency will be to homogenize the older source files to the code style.

 This point is REQUIRED to be considered for the Quality Level 2 category.

+**Task: Update and translate [README](https://github.com/eProsima/cpp-style/blob/master/README.es.md) in cpp-style repository**

 ### Direct Runtime non-ROS Dependency [5.iii]

 This point is considered to be partially fulfilled but it is early to have a complete assesment.
 First, the Quality Declaration for the dependencies must be drafted and studied.

+**Task: Prepare Quality Declaration and Roadmap for FastCDR**

+**Task: Prepare Quality Declaration and Roadmap for foonathan_memory**

 ## Progress toward Quality Level 1